smasongarrison/syllabi/MegaSyllabus.md

 ## Grading Weighting   {-}

-- 200 points of your grade will be determined by your best two (2) exams.
+- 200 points of your grade will be determined by your best 2 exams.
-- 50 points of your grade will be determined by your best assignment.
+- 50 points of your grade will be determined by your best 1 assignment(s).
-- 50 points of your grade will be determined by your engagement.
+- 25 points of your grade will be determined by your engagement.
-- 100 points of your grade will be determined by your best 10 quizzes.
+- 60 points of your grade will be determined by your best 12 quizzes.

 ## Schedule  {-}